ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

-* The [sonde-rs](https://github.com/wasmerio/sonde-rs) library provides a way to compile USDT (_Userland Statically Defined Tracing_) probes into Rust applications, so they can be traced with any tools supporting those probes, including for example BCC tools or bpftrace.
+* The [sonde-rs](https://github.com/wasmerio/sonde-rs) library provides a way to compile USDT (_Userland Statically Defined Tracing_) probes into Rust applications, so that they can be traced with any tools supporting those probes, including for example BCC tools or bpftrace.

 * [eBPFSnitch](https://github.com/harporoeder/ebpfsnitch) is an experimental